Google Exposes How Malicious Sites Can Exploit Microsoft Edge - Slashdot

 Let's ditch Javascript and go back to usable websites that don't require a fucking quad core CPU and 8GB of RAM just to view.

 It's hard to exploit something when you can't run arbitrary code on it at all.
 "But muh infinite scrolling-" fuck your infinite scrolling.
 I've yet to see a website implement that properly where my browser tab didn't land up consuming 4 fucking gigabytes of RAM after 20 or so pages of stuff.
-God forbid I should refresh the page, lest I lose my position within your endless stream of cr
+God forbid I should refresh the page, lest I lose my position within your endless stream of crap content and advertisements.

+The most usable websites I've seen these days are the ones that actually have pages I can click through, layout things in a clean and logical manner, and don't feel the need to animate every fucking widget that appears on the screen.
+Case in point:

 Re: (Score:1)